GLamotBach/mylibra/README.txt

 Build status:
 The base functionality of the project is finished.
 Some additional features are planed to be added in time.
-Next stage for the project is to deploy it on a PaaS platform.

 Features:
 - User account creation.